Alzheimer's stages: How the disease progresses

 Alzheimer's disease tends to develop slowly and gradually worsens over several years.
 Eventually, Alzheimer's disease affects most areas of your brain.
 Memory, thinking, judgment, language, problem-solving, personality and movement can all be affected by the disease.

-There are five stages associated with Alzheimer's disease: preclinical Alzheimer's disease, mild cognitive impairment due to Alzheimer's disease, mild dementia due to Alzheimer's disease, moderate dementia due to Alzheimer's disease and severe dementia due to Alzheimer's disease.
-Dementia is a term used to describe a group of symptoms that affect intellectual and social abilities severely enough to interfere with daily function.
+Dementia is a term used to describe a group of symptoms that affect intellectual and social abilities enough to interfere with daily function.

-The five Alzheimer's stages can help you understand what might happen, but it's important to know that these stages are only rough generalizations.
+The five Alzheimer's stages can help you understand what might happen.
+But it's important to know that these stages are only rough generalizations.
 The disease is a continuous process.
 Each person has a different experience with Alzheimer's and its symptoms.

 Preclinical Alzheimer's disease

 Alzheimer's disease begins long before any symptoms become apparent.
-This stage is called preclinical Alzheimer's disease, and it's usually identified only in research settings.
-You won't notice symptoms during this stage, nor will those around you.
+This stage is called preclinical Alzheimer's disease.
+It's usually identified only in research settings.
+You and those around you won't notice symptoms during this stage.

-As with newer imaging techniques, biomarkers and genetic tests will become more important as new treatments for Alzheimer's disease are developed.
+Newer imaging techniques, biomarkers and genetic tests will become more important as new treatments for Alzheimer's disease are developed.

 Mild cognitive impairment (MCI) due to Alzheimer's disease